HUMPTY \ DUMPTY, an exhibition against the odds

 A conversation about Cyprien Gaillard's exhibition and the themes of time, disorder, margins and resistance.

-From 2011 to 2019, she was curator at the Palais de Tokyo where she curated, among others, the cartes blanches to Tomas Saraceno, ON AIR (2018-2019) and to Tino Seghal (2016).
-She has also curated the exhibitions of Marguerite Humeau, FOXP2 (2016), Ed Atkins, Bastards (2014), Helen Marten's Evian Disease (2013), or David Douard's Mo'swallow (2014), as well as the group exhibition Le bord des mondes(2015).
+In 2020 she was the curator of the Riga Biennial, "and suddenly it all blossoms", and director of the feature film based on the exhibition.
+From 2011 to 2019, she was curator at the Palais de Tokyo where she has presented, among others, the cartes blanches to Tomás Saraceno, ON AIR, and to Tino Seghal.
+She has also curated the exhibitions of Marguerite Humeau, Ed Atkins, Helen Marten and David Douard, as well as the group exhibition Le bord des mondes.

 Olivier Schefer is a writer and philosopher.